Perry, Florida

 Perry is a city and the county seat of Taylor County, Florida, United States.
-As of 2020, the population recorded by the U.S. Census Bureau was 6,898.
+As of the 2020 census, Perry had a population of 6,898.
 The city was named for Madison Perry, fourth governor of the state of Florida and a Confederate colonel during the American Civil War.

 History

 In 1922, Perry was a very small town of fewer than 2,000 people.
 During this time, a murder happened and three people were lynched for the crimes.
 Private retribution against the suspected families and those that gave them support ensued.
 The Perry Massacre occurred in Perry on the 14th and 15 December 1922, during which whites hanged Charles Wright and attacked the blacks of Perry after the murder of a white schoolteacher.
 On the day following Wright's lynching two more black men were shot and hanged; whites then burned the town's black school, Masonic lodge, church, amusement hall, and several families' homes.

 Firefighters battling a blaze at a natural gas plant in August 1998 were injured when an explosion ripped through the area, sending a mammoth fireball into the sky.
 The flames destroyed at least six houses and several vehicles and forced the evacuation of 100 homes within two miles of the plant.
 Four firefighters were hospitalized with non-life-threatening injuries.

 In August 2023, Hurricane Idalia impacted Florida.
-Perry was in the path of the storm and suffered damage across the city.

-In September 2024, Hurricane Helene made landfall near Perry as a Category 4-strength storm, causing major damage and loss of power.
+Perry was in the path of the storm and suffered damage across the city, and just a year and a few weeks later in late September 2024, Hurricane Helene made landfall near Perry as a Category 4-strength storm, causing major damage and loss of power.